 Because of envy.

-Just consider this verse, referring to Pilate's reflection upon those Jewish leaders who were pleading Pilate for Jesus' crucifixion:
+Just consider this verse, referring to Pilate's reflection upon those temple leaders who were pleading Pilate for Jesus' crucifixion:

 Because he knew that they had him arrested because of their enviousness.
 (Matt.
 27:18 NKJV)Those who thought they knew it all were envious of Jesus, because Jesus was a true leader and teacher.
 They were the 'dogs' and 'pigs' Jesus was referring to, and indeed, they did to Jesus just as he suggested they would do above.